bisdan/pcs/README.md

 idx.to_coco("path/to/output/dir", box_mode="xywha", digits=2)
 ```
 The PCS data set is distributed in COCO format.
 If another format is required, then a corresponding export function needs to be implemented.
 However, one might still find the ```load_iopairs``` function of the Indexer useful.

+## Inference

+Model parameters and examples for inference can also be obtained from [LRZ Sync+Share](https://syncandshare.lrz.de/getlink/fiQmpeVNi4XKJ9ioGLsTSVJY).
+This currently requires a NVIDIA GPU.